branchwelder/KillAllAgents/reports/project_proposal.md

 ### Learning Goals

-Hannah: Learning more about numpy and modeling something interesting.
+Hannah: I would like to learn more about numpy by creating a model where I need to largely come up with my own way of modeling things, as opposed to the homework assignments where I could largely copy/modify code written above.
+I’m also looking forward to working with visualization libraries to create descriptive (and possible interactive) graphs of our results.
+I also enjoy the freedom that this project gives us in terms of different directions we could take once we have completed our simple model, because I want to learn more about the intricacies of disease spread, and these very specific extensions give me the opportunity to do that.

 Katie: Identifying correct models and characteristics to do specific analysis and using numpy.
+Because of the broad scope, this project has opportunities for using a variety of different model types in different ways, which will require choosing and implementing the appropriate model for each extension that we want to explore.
+We will also use tools such as numpy and matplotlib for modeling and results representation.

-Brenna: Working with topic relevant to world and learning about agent-based modeling.
+Brenna: I originally listed my learning goals to include working with topic relevant to world and learning about agent-based modeling.
+This project would strongly  fulfill both of those goals.
+I am interested in exploring how agents interact in a system in a more in depth way, and seeing how these types of models behave in a more complex simulation.
+By applying this tool/method to the concept of infectious disease, I will have the opportunity to connect my work to something in the real world, and draw parallels between our simulations and reality.
+This project has so much room to grow and expand, and I am very excited about some of the potential extensions to this project, and the opportunities they provide to reach a greater understanding of how these types of models can be made and how they can be both useful and interesting.